derhuerst/prompt-skeleton/readme.md

 Instead of letting prompts parse user input by themselves, *prompt-skeleton* provides a [standard set of actions like `submit`](#actions), which prompts can act on by exposing methods.
 The key bindings are [readline](https://de.wikipedia.org/wiki/GNU_readline)-inspired.

-Also, every prompt using *prompt-skeleton* will expose a [readable stream](http://jannis-mbp.local:57444/Dash/hjthuzjx/nodejs/api/stream.html#stream_class_stream_readable), emitting the current value after every user input as well as an `submit` or `abort` event.

 ## Prompts using *prompt-skeleton*